 Now that you know about the industry of academia, what about the people?
 To start, let’s break down who they are so you can build your biotechnology marketing strategies.

-According to research from GlobalWebIndex provided by DigiVidBio, academic scientists are equally divided on gender lines.
+According to a research by DigiVidBio from GlobalWebIndex, academic scientists are equally divided on gender lines.
 They are generally highly educated and middle to upper-middle class.
 They are 31% more likely to seek out expert advice on major purchases.
 Finally, researchers tend to be technologically adept and gravitate towards Facebook and LinkedIn above other platforms.